 Let be two topological subspaces such that their interior is a cover of .

 In the above situation, the inclusion induces isomorphisms in relative singular homology groups

 A proof is spelled out in (Hatcher, from p.
 128 on).

 Relative homology is homotopy invariant in both arguments.

 Relation to reduced homology of quotient topological spaces

-For a CW complex, the inclusion of any subcomplex is a good pair.
+For a CW complex, the inclusion of any subcomplex is a good pair (called a CW-pair ).

 This is discussed at CW complex – Subcomplexes.